midsandhighs/cli_tools/README.md

 ### .tmux.config
 Config for tmux

+### config.yml

+wtfutil vars

 ### .zshrc

-making zsh useful on macOS
+making zsh useful for me on macOS

 ## Scripts

 ### cli.sh:
 a script to install my .vimrc and pull Vundles on any BSD system.
 It also attempts to move .bashrc and .bash_profile into place, then `source .bash_profile` to get the changes.
 It also puts my global .gitconfig in place.
+It can also install and / or configure `Oh My Zsh`.

+Tested on macOS 10.11 thru 10.16/11.0, along with all stable Ubuntus and FreeBSDs.

 ### pingtimestamp.sh